Monday, 16 April 2018

 Last year found me on a wait list for fourteen months, so this story has special significance for me.
 Organ and tissue donation, is near and dear to my heart, as someone made it possible for me to receive a cornea, which has restored the vision in my right eye!
 (For more of my story, click here.)

-Although I never knew my donor, that person has a place in my heart, and always will.
+My donor has a place in my heart, and always will.
 I don't think it's possible to be a recipient and forget about the donor.
 Many times I find myself thinking about that donor.
 I wonder what she/he was like...
 Home?
 Family?...
 It's true, I don't know anything about that person, but I know this: vital parts of him/her live on and touch the recipients on a daily basis: My donor, like so many others, was a person with a kind and thoughtful heart, one who chose to give people on wait lists hope, improved vision and/or a new lease on life.
 I was one of those people.
 For that I will always be grateful.

 If you have not signed up to become a donor, please give it some serious thought.